TIE KNOTS THE FUN AND EASY WAY

 Have Your Logo above this Website

-People visiting Animated Knots by Grog from Wind Over Water Sailing School would see this banner at the top of our website.
+People visiting Animated Knots by Grog from New England Tree Climbing Assoc. would see this banner at the top of our website.

 This is a free service.
 If you are you a fire department, rescue group, company, yacht club, school, or scout troop interested in teaching knot tying, the students that you are teaching can see your logo above this website.
 Visit these pages to see Examples and Instructions.